 OAuth is an immensely popular open authorization framework available in the industry.
 In this oAuth tutorial, we will look into the detail concept.
-This tutorial covers OAuth2.0 in very simple step by step manner.
+In this oauth tutorial understand oauth2-0 in simple step by step lesson.
 It demystifies all the complex technical jargon to clear the readers’ concepts.

 OAuth2.0 is one buzzword in tech industry and specially in the security forums.
 Rightly so! it provides so much capabilities in the authentication and authorization framework.
 However, the understanding of this immensely popular auth sceheme is not always clear.
 In this blog post, I tried to put forward my understanding in simple terms.

 Let’s jump to the topic directly. 🙂

 NOTE:- This is a multi-blog series of tutorial.
 In this section, we just focused on the concept of oAuth as a whole.
 In subsequent posts, we will cover this topic in further detail.

 To understand OAuth2.0 better, we first need to understand the various roles available in this scheme.
 Let’s take a look –